ryujinx-mirror/ryujinx/README.md

 **Latest build**

 These builds are compiled automatically for each commit on the master branch.
-They may be unstable or not work at all.
+They may be unstable or might not work at all.
-To download the latest automatic build for Windows (64-bits), [Click Here](https://ci.appveyor.com/api/projects/gdkchan/ryujinx/artifacts/ryujinx_latest_unstable.zip?pr=false).
+The latest automatic build for Windows (64-bit) can be found on the [official website](https://ryujinx.org/#/Build).